PROBLEM: The Klipsch ProMedia 2.1 speaker system is a very nice unit for enjoying

 Testing main transformer

-Please use the above table to see that your transformer is performing properly if
+above table to see that your transformer is performing properly if you are having

-you are having a power problem.
-If you look at Dale Thompson’s schematic it describes
+a power problem.
+If you look at Dale Thompson’s schematic it describes a transformer

-a transformer that provides 80 Volts AC center tapped and 40 Volts AC center tapped
+that provides 80 Volts AC center tapped and 40 Volts AC center tapped to the system.

-to the system.
-If in the future this certain transformer is not available you can
+If this certain transformer is not available you (after trying the eBay route) you

-use different ones as long as it has these same values and is also center tapped
+can use different ones as long as it has they have the same exact values and are

 Installation of the new transformer went pretty with some soldering and heat shrink